-- The submission has not been previously published, not in another journal for consideration (or any part of the manuscript).
+- The submission has not been published previously.
+Not in another journal for consideration at any stage.

 - I confirm that all the data collected from this theoretical and/or experimental study is presented only in the manuscript, and will not be published partially or fully separately, elsewhere.

 - I confirm to provide the collected data on which this manuscript is based, if required for examinations by the editor.

 Submission of a manuscript implies that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.
 Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.
 In the Acknowledge section, you have to mention the granted material in addition to the caption where it is used.

 Also, the authors are encouraged to submit the author’s copy (preprint) to appropriate preprint archives e.g. https://arxiv.org and/or on https://indiarxiv.org or institutional repositories (e.g., D Space) before acceptance by the Journal of Nuclear Physics, Material Science, Radiation and Applications published by Chitkara University Publications.